 After receiving a DMG Beacon frame including cluster information transmitted by an S-AP, a centralized cluster enabled PCP or AP that intends to become a member PCP or AP shall successfully perform the following steps in order:

-The PCP or AP shall monitor the channel for DMG Beacon frames during each Beacon SP over an interval of length at least aMinChannelTime to find an empty Beacon SP and measure the signal quality of the received DMG Beacon frames.
+The PCP or AP shall monitor the channel for DMG Beacon frames during each Beacon SP over an interval of length at least aMinChannelTime to find an empty Beacon SP and measure the signal quality of the received DMG Beacon frames based on the received cluster information of the S-AP.

-The second non-PCP/non-AP STA shall attempt to associate with the S-AP and thereby receive an Announce frame from the S-AP.
+If an empty Beacon SP is discovered, the second non-PCP/non-AP STA shall attempt to associate with the S-AP and thereby receive an Announce frame from the S-AP.
 The contents of the Announce frame are passed to the PCP or AP.
-All the centralized cluster information of the S-APs operating on the channels in the same channel set except the current S-AP shall be included in the Announce frame.
-The cluster information of the other S-APs can be conveyed in Extended Cluster Report elements.
+All the centralized cluster information of the S-AP(s) operating on the channels in the same channel set except the current S-AP shall be included in the Announce frame.
+The cluster information of the other S-AP(s) can be conveyed in Extended Cluster Report elements.

-The CDMG PCP or AP should determine whether to join the current cluster based on the signal quality of the S-AP or the member PCPs/APs of the current cluster.
+The CDMG PCP or AP should determine whether to join the current cluster or other S-AP(s)’s cluster, based on the signal quality, the states of Beacon SPs during a BI indicated by the Available Cluster Offset Bitmap field in the ECPAC Policy element of the S-AP or the member PCPs/APs of the current cluster, and other S-AP(s)’s cluster information.
 If the PCP or AP elects to join the current cluster, proceed to step d); otherwise, the PCP or AP monitors the channels for DMG Beacon frames during each Beacon SP of all the centralized clusters over an interval of length at least aMinChannelTime using the cluster information from the current S-AP.
-The CDMG PCP or AP may determine an intended cluster based on the signal quality of the DMG Beacon frames of the other clusters.
+The CDMG PCP or AP may determine a new intended cluster based on the signal quality of the DMG Beacon frames or the Available Cluster Offset Bitmap field in the ECPAC Policy element of the other clusters, if the intersection of 1) the Cluster Time Offset indices of the empty Beacon SPs with 2) the indices indicated by the Available Cluster Offset Bitmap field shows more common nonempty Beacon SPs.
 The second non-PCP/non-AP STA shall disassociate with the current S-AP and associate with the S-AP of the intended cluster, receive the Announce frame from the S-AP and pass the contents of the Announce frame to the PCP or AP.

 Upon receiving an Announce frame that includes the ECPAC Policy element, the PCP or AP shall select a Cluster Time Offset index from the intersection of 1) the Cluster Time Offset indices of the empty Beacon SPs with 2) the indices indicated by the Available Cluster Offset Bitmap field in the ECPAC Policy element.
 If the intersection is empty, the PCP or AP shall select a Cluster Time Offset index of an empty Beacon SP.
 The selected Cluster Time Offset index is passed to the second non-PCP/non-AP STA.